Fridays at 4:30 pm ET (New York)

 Appropriate for ages seven and up

-To participate, you’ll generally need several sheets of square paper (between 5.5″ and 8.5″ in size).
+To participate, you’ll need several sheets of square paper (between 5.5″ and 8.5″ in side length).
 Origami paper is preferred (check out the offerings available to ship now from Additions, the shop at MoMath), or you can cut your own squares from any paper.
-Sometimes you may need a few sheets of printer paper, too.
+You may need a few sheets of printer paper, too.

-Note: the model taught each week is subject to change at the sole discretion of the presenter.
+Note: the model taught each week is subject to change at the presenter’s discretion.

 Register for upcoming individual sessions below.

 Do you see a trick or a treat?
 “Trick or Treat” by Gilad Aharoni is an addicting model to fold.
 You’ll fill a bowl in no time!

 This talking skull by Isamu Sasagawa is a puppet-like model.
 It can be made with any size paper, but 6” will be best for muahaha-ing!